The language of protection

 - Avoid symbols like ̒@ € §%’.
 They have an alternative legal or very functional meaning (e.g. currencies, complex mathematical symbols).

 - Avoid combinations that create a double meaning.
 No emoticons, please!

 - Do not use a singular arrow or a singular slash as a supersign as these two symbols are very much associated with other brands (> for Accenture and / for Deutsche Bank.)
-If you want to use them should always be part of a sentence.
+If you want to use them, they should always be part of a sentence.